 - A physician who WILL NOT be writing prescriptions for controlled substances is not required

 to have an ACSC.
 For additional information concerning ACSCs, including Prescription Guidelines and

 Guidelines for the Use of Controlled Substances for the Treatment of Pain and Registration of

 Dispensing Physicians, see Board Administrative Rules, Chapter 540-X-4.

-- The ACSC application that is sent once the COQ application is complete can be filled out and returned to the Board along with the ACSC registration fee.
-An ACSC will not be issued until the Commission has issued the license.
+- The ACSC application that is sent once the licensure application is complete can be filled out and returned to the Board along with the ACSC registration fee.
+An ACSC will not be issued until the MLC has issued the license.
 After the license has been issued, the ACSC application and fee will be processed, and the physician will be mailed an ACSC certificate to the address noted on the license application.
 A physician MAY NOT write controlled substances prescriptions until both an ACSC and a Federal DEA number have been issued.